 Thermocycling Conditions for a Routine PCR:

 Use of high quality, purified DNA templates greatly enhances the success of PCR.
 Recommended amounts of DNA template for a 50 µl reaction are as follows:

 - Mg++ and additives:

 The Q5 High-Fidelity Master Mix contains 2.0 mM Mg++ when used at a 1X concentration.
 This is optimal for most PCR products generated with this master mix.

+The final concentration of dNTPs is 200 μ M of each deoxynucleotide in the 1X Q5 Hot Start High-Fidelity Master Mix.
+Q5 Hot Start High-Fidelity DNA Polymerase cannot incorporate dUTP and is not recommended for use with uracil-containing primers or templates.

 - Q5 Hot Start High-Fidelity DNA Polymerase

 The concentration of Q5 Hot Start High- Fidelity DNA Polymerase in the Q5 Hot Start High-Fidelity 2X Master Mix has been optimized for best results under a wide range of conditions.

 Q5 Hot Start High-Fidelity DNA Polymerase does not require a separate activation step.

 An initial denaturation of 30 seconds at 98°C is sufficient for most amplicons from pure DNA templates.
 Longer denaturation times can be used (up to 3 minutes) for templates that require it.

 During thermocycling, the denaturation step should be kept to a minimum.
 Typically, a 5–10 second denaturation at 98°C is recommended for most templates.